 Protects you if your loan is not approved by a set date.

 Roanoke tip: VA loans are common.
-Local lenders can advise on realistic appraisal and underwriting timelines for our area.
+Your Mac Westland Real Estate Group Realtor can advise on realistic appraisal and underwriting timelines for our area.

 Appraisal and appraisal contingency